 A minimum term of ten years or the duration of the uses served, whichever is longer.

-That the agreement may not be modified or terminated without Permitting Authority approval demonstrating that the projects continued compliance.
+That the agreement may not be modified or terminated without Permitting Authority approval demonstrating the projects continued compliance.

 Demand Calculation and Approval Criteria

-The Planning Board shall establish in its Rules and Regulations a Shared Parking Occupancy Factors Table based on the Urban Land Institute (ULI) Shared Parking Manual or the ITE Parking Generation Manual.
+The Planning Board shall establish in its Rules and Regulations a Shared Parking Occupancy Factors Table based on the Urban Land Institute (ULI) Shared Parking Manual or the Institute of Transportation Engineers (“ITE”) Parking Generation Manual.
 The Planning Board may adopt further Rules and Regulations concerning the determination of the number of parking spaces required for combined or complementary uses.

 Required spaces shall be determined by either: